Lithium iron phosphate battery: Better aging and cycle-life characteristics

 LFP chemistry offers a considerably longer cycle life than other lithium-ion chemistries.
-Under most conditions it supports more than 3,000 cycles, and under optimal conditions it supports more than 10,000 cycles.
+Under most conditions, it supports more than 3,000 cycles; under optimal conditions, more than 10,000 cycles.
 NMC batteries support about 1,000 to 2,300 cycles, depending on conditions.

 LFP cells experience a slower rate of capacity loss (a.k.a. greater calendar-life) than lithium-ion battery chemistries such as cobalt (LiCoO_{2}), manganese spinel (LiMn_{2}O_{4}), lithium-ion polymer batteries (LiPo battery) or lithium-ion batteries.

 Viable alternative to lead-acid batteries

-Because of the nominal 3.2 V output, four cells can be placed in series for a nominal voltage of 12.8 V. This comes close to the nominal voltage of six-cell lead-acid batteries.
+Because of the nominal 3.2 V output, four cells can be connected in series for a nominal 12.8 V. This comes close to the nominal voltage of a six-cell lead-acid batteries.
 Along with the good safety characteristics of LFP batteries, this makes LFP a good potential replacement for lead-acid batteries in applications such as automotive and solar applications, provided the charging systems are adapted not to damage the LFP cells through excessive charging voltages (beyond 3.6 volts DC per cell while under charge), temperature-based voltage compensation, equalisation attempts or continuous trickle charging.
 The LFP cells must be at least balanced initially before the pack is assembled and a protection system also needs to be implemented to ensure no cell can be discharged below a voltage of 2.5 V or severe damage will occur in most instances, due to irreversible deintercalation of LiFePO_{4} into FePO_{4}.

 Safety

-One important advantage over other lithium-ion chemistries is thermal and chemical stability, which improves battery safety.
-LiFePO_{4} is an intrinsically safer cathode material than LiCoO_{2} and manganese dioxide spinels through omission of the cobalt, whose negative temperature coefficient of resistance can encourage thermal runaway.
-The P–O bond in the (PO_{4})^{3−} ion is stronger than the Co–O bond in the (CoO_{2})^{−} ion, so that when abused (short-circuited, overheated, etc.), the oxygen atoms are released more slowly.
-This stabilization of the redox energies also promotes faster ion migration.

-As lithium migrates out of the cathode in a LiCoO_{2} cell, the CoO_{2} undergoes non-linear expansion that affects the structural integrity of the cell.
-The fully lithiated and unlithiated states of LiFePO_{4} are structurally similar which means that LiFePO_{4} cells are more structurally stable than LiCoO_{2} cells.

-No lithium remains in the cathode of a fully charged LFP cell.
-In a LiCoO_{2} cell, approximately 50% remains.
-LiFePO_{4} is highly resilient during oxygen loss, which typically results in an exothermic reaction in other lithium cells.
-As a result, LiFePO_{4} cells are harder to ignite in the event of mishandling (especially during charge).
-The LiFePO_{4} battery does not decompose at high temperatures.
+One important advantage of LiFePO_{4} over other lithium-ion chemistries is thermal and chemical stability, which contributes to improved battery safety.
+Especially compared to layered oxide cathode materials such as lithium cobalt oxide (LiCoO_{2}) and NMC, which release oxygen upon heating, LFP generally has higher decomposition temperatures.

+There is a significant safety property to LFP batteries; in a stable active condition the chemical composition does not combust when exposed to normal ambient air, it is less prone to causing a fire and considered incombustible, with good overall thermal and chemical stability.
+However, LFP batteries can unfortunately still catch fire under extreme conditions similar to many other types of batteries, from causes such as overcharging issues, very high thermal temperatures, or catastrophic physical damage.